dbd311/frontend-multicloud/README.md

 1. Build the Docker image:
     docker build -t frontend:latest .

+    Deploy on a local machine (optional)
+    If you want to deploy the frontend on your dev machine:

-2. Run the Docker container locally: docker run -p 80:80 frontend:latest
+    docker run -p 80:80 frontend:latest

-3. Open your browser and navigate to http://localhost:80 to view the application.
+    Open your browser and navigate to http://localhost:80 to view the application.

 ## Deploying to Kubernetes